pieroproietti/penguins-eggs/sourceforge/files/ISOS/linuxmint/vanessa/README.md

 Then all you have to do is boot from the network the machines to be installed and start the calamares or krill installer.

-You can also perform an unattended installation with krill, see the [manual](https://penguins-eggs.net/book/) or, find assistance in the [telegram penguin's eggs](https://t.me/penguins_eggs) group.
+You can also perform an unattended installation with krill, see the [manual](https://penguins-eggs.net/book/) or, find assistance in the [telegram Penguins' eggs](https://t.me/penguins_eggs) group.

 ## More informations